Ten rules for excellent content creation | Turtl

 One of the reasons interactive content is so compelling is that it by its very nature offers a certain degree of hyper personalization to users.
 Your experience changes depending on your personal input or action.

 Interactive video ads boost viewing time 47%

-Interactivity should give users something in return for their engagement: a faster route to their end-point or a hyper personalised output.
+Interactivity should give users something in return for their engagement: a faster route to their end-point or a hyper personalized output.

 of marketers consider interactive content creation a top priority for inbound

 If you want to know just how excellent your content is, and prove it's value to the business, you need to understand how people are engaging with it

 In our experience, many a B2B content designer has shied away from analytics and the accountability that comes with it.
 There's little point dragging your feet on this front.
 If your organisation isn't demanding proof from you now, they will be soon.

 New tools and analytics platforms provide more precise and more accessible data, making it easier than ever to demonstrate value and connect the dots between marketing and profit.

 - No, but will in the next 12 months

 - No, and no plans to in the near future